BaseSecrete/active_hashcash/README.md

 ActiveHashcash is an easy way to protect any Rails application against brute force attacks and bots.

 The idea is to force clients to spend some time to solve a hard problem that is very easy to verify for the server.
-We have developped ActiveHashcash after seeing brute force attacks against our Rails application monitoring service [RorVsWild](https://rorvswild.com).
+We have developed ActiveHashcash after seeing brute force attacks against our Rails application monitoring service [RorVsWild](https://rorvswild.com).

 ActiveHashcash is ideal to set up on sensitive forms such as login and registration.
 While the user is filling the form, the problem is solved in JavaScript and set the result into a hidden input text.